 1) Camera Performance of the Nokia 6

 Honestly, the Nokia 6’s camera performance is average, at least for the asking price.
-The Nokia 6 excels when it comes to macro shots with good details and beautiful bokeh effect (software processing applied here).
+The Nokia 6 excels when it comes to macro shots with good details and a beautiful bokeh effect (software processing applied here).

 Day-to-Day Real Life Performance

 Another place where the Nokia 6 struggles.
 The smartphone is fuelled by the Snapdragon 430 chipset, along with the Adreno 505 GPU, which is present on smartphones such as Xiaomi Redmi 3s, Yu Yureka Black, and Lenovo K6 Power.
-The chipset is aided with 3 GB of RAM and 32 GB of internal storage.
+The chipset comes with 3 GB of RAM and 32 GB of internal storage.

-Furthermore, the Nokia 6 runs pure Android 7.1.1 Nougat which is an advantage as it will get the future software updates with ease.
+Furthermore, the Nokia 6 runs pure Android 7.1.1 Nougat which is an advantage as it will get future software updates with ease.
 In the meanwhile, the device picked up two software updates, which brought it to August security patch version.

 Nokia 6 Gaming & Benchmark Review